-- Discuss the use of dummies with parents as part of babies' individual routine - Only allow dummies for comfort if a child is really upset (for example, if they are new to the setting or going through a transition) and/or as part of their sleep routine - Store dummies in individual hygienic dummy boxes labelled with the child's name to prevent cross-contamination with other children - If a dummy or bottle falls on the floor or is picked up by another child, this is cleaned immediately and sterilised where necessary. - Check dummies for wear and tear before each use to ensure there is no risk of choking or ingesting worn parts - Never tie a dummy to a child's clothing as this poses a risk of strangulation
+- Discuss the use of dummies with parents/caeres as part of childs individual routine. - Only allow dummies for comfort if a child is really upset (for example, if they are new to the setting or going through a transition) and/or as part of their sleep routine - Store dummies in individual hygienic dummy boxes labelled with the child's name to prevent cross-contamination with other children.
+Provided by parents. - If a dummy or bottle falls on the floor or is picked up by another child, this is cleaned immediately and sterilised where necessary. - Check dummies for wear and tear before each use to ensure there is no risk of choking or ingesting worn parts - Never tie a dummy to a child's clothing as this poses a risk of strangulation.
+We detach dummies from Dummy clips.